openstyles/stylus/BUILD.md

 ## Preparation

 1. Install [Node.js](https://nodejs.org/en/).
+2. Install PNPM e.g. run `npm install -g pnpm` or use another method for your OS, see https://pnpm.io/installation
-2. Go to the project root, run `npm install`.
+3. Go to the project root, run `pnpm i`.
 This will install all required dependencies.

 ## Preparation for Transifex